Emmanual182/DTA/README.md

 # DTA
-PREDICT USING DECISIN TREE ALGRITHM it is a decisi tree classifier
+PREDICT USING DECISIN TREE ALGRITHM it is a decision tree classifier